A recent Smart City Interview between the Open University and KnowNow’s co-founder, David Patterson.

 We are developing a suite of projects that are able to support the work that we do.
 It’s one of those things that if you work in consultancy it’s not a scalable business.
 For every new contract you get, you have to hire a new consultant and that is where the value is.
 The pay for the consultant takes up most of the revenue that you get and your overheads are usually quite high so there is very little profitability to be gained from scaling a consultancy business.

 What we hope to do is to develop products off the back of our engagements.
 An example from the first year that we were operating.
 We were working with flood data from Hampshire County Council that included sensing the river flow and other data.
 From that, we developed something called the Flood Event Model which was able to predict the impact of flooding on humans.
 It didn’t predict where flooding would occur.

 Flood Event Model would predict where flooding would impact critical infrastructure.
 Things like train lines, roads, power stations, even down to people’s homes.
 It’s products that will enable us to scale and grow.

 In terms of funding our smart cities work we were lucky in that almost as soon as we started we had paying projects and that part of the business is our cash cow.
 It’s the bit that keeps it all running.
 We’ve had significant amounts of government funding and European funding which goes towards the development of the products that we have identified off the back of the smart cities work.

-Another example for that would be where we were working in conjunction with Southampton University on the UK Liveable Cities Project.
+Another example of that would be when we were working in conjunction with Southampton University on the UK Liveable Cities Project.
 We did the device design and the system architecture for capturing energy.
 The idea is that you might be able to make timely nudges into people’s behaviour to improve the energy costs for a dwelling.
 Particularly for people who need minimal amounts of care.

 The birth of Entelligently